Wiznet/WIZnet-S2E-Tool-GUI/README.md

 # WIZnet-S2E-Tool-GUI
-WIZnet-S2E-Tool-GUI is Configuration Tool for WIZnet serial to ethernet devices.
+WIZnet-S2E-Tool-GUI is Configuration Tool for WIZnet serial to ethernet devices. \
+Python interpreter based and it is platform independent.
+It works on version 3.6 python.

 ![](https://github.com/Wiznet/WIZnet-S2E-Tool-GUI/blob/master/images/wizconfig.png?raw=true)

 ## Environment

+### Windows
+- Windows 7
-- Windows 7 or 10 \
+- Windows 10

-  Recommended to use this at a resolution of **1440*900 or higher.** \
+  Recommended to use tool at a resolution of **1440*900 or higher.** \
   We plan to update to support lower resolutions in future versions.

   You can download Windows excutable file from [release page.](https://github.com/Wiznet/WIZnet-S2E-Tool-GUI/releases)

+### Linux
-- Linux (Not stable yet) \
+- Ubuntu \
+  Not stable yet.
 This is will be updated soon.

+  You can use [CLI configuration tool](https://github.com/Wiznet/WIZnet-S2E-Tool) before new update of GUI Tool.

 ----